shaoyubo/Algorithms-for-Optimization/Chapter 1 Introduction/README.md

 While necessary for optimality, the FONC and SONC are not sufficient for optimality.
 For unconstrained optimization of a twice-differentiable function, a point is guaranteed to be at a strong local minimum if the FONC is satisfied and &nabla;<sup>2</sup>f(x) is positive definite.
 These conditions are collectively known as the second-order sufficient condition (SOSC).

 ## 1.7 Contour Plots

+This book will include problems with a variety of numbers of dimensions, and will need to display information over one, two, or three dimensions.
+Functions of the form f(x<sub>1</sub>, x<sub>2</sub>) = y can be rendered in three-dimensional space, but not all orientations provide a complete view over the domain.
+A contour plot is a visual representation of a three-dimensional surface obtained by plotting regions with constant y values, known as contours, on a two-dimensional plot with axes indexed by x<sub>1</sub> and x<sub>2</sub>.

+## 1.8 Overview

+This section provides a brief overview of the chapters of this book.

+Chapter 2 begins by discussing derivatives and their generalization to multiple dimensions.
+Chapter 3 discusses bracketing, which involves identifying an interval in which a local minimum lies for a univariate function.
+Chapter 4 introduces local descent as a general approach to optimizing multivariate functions.
+Chapter 5 builds upon the previous chapter, explaining how to use first-order information obtained through the gradient estimate as a local model to inform the descent direction.
+Chapter 6 shows how to use local models based on second-order approximations to inform local descent.
+Chapter 7 presents a collection of direct methods for finding optima that avoid using gradient information for informing the direction of search.
+Chapter 8 introduces stochastic methods, where randomness is incorporated into the optimization process.
+Chapter 9 discusses population methods, where a collection of points is used to explore the design space.
+Chapter 10 introduces the notion of constraints in optimization problems.
+Chapter 11 makes the assumption that both the objective function and constraints are linear.
+Chapter 12 shows how to address the problem of multiobjective optimization, where we have multiple objectives that we are trying to optimize simultaneously.
+Chapter 13 discusses how to create sampling plans consisting of points that cover the design space.
+Chapter 14 explains how to build surrogate models of the objective function.
+Chapter 15 introduces probabilistic surrogate models that allow us to quantify our confidence in the predictions of the models.
+Chapter 16 shows how to use the probabilistic models from the previous chapter to guide surrogate optimization.
+Chapter 17 explains how to perform optimization under uncertainty, relaxing the assumption made in previous chapters that the objective function is a deterministic function of the design variables.
+Chapter 18 outlines approaches to uncertainty propagation, where known input distributions are used to estimate statistical quantities associated with the output distribution.
+Chapter 19 shows how to approach problems where the design variables are constrained to be discrete.
+Chapter 20 discusses how to search design spaces consisting of expressions defined by a grammar.
+Chapter 21 explains how to approach multidisciplinary design optimization.

+## 1.9 Summary

+- Optimization in engineering is the process of finding the best system design subject to a set of constraints.

+- Optimization is concerned with finding global minima of a function.

+- Minima occur where the gradient is zero, but zero-gradient does not imply optimality.